Programs & Services for Transitioning Youth

 After the initial contact, Opportunities, Inc. will request a completed admissions application, copy of most recent psychological evaluation, IEP and Student Profile (if applicable).

-Once documentation is received and reviewed, Opportunities, Inc. will reach out to schedule an intake meeting with the individual and their caregiver(s), CCS, and/or teacher(s).
+Once documentation is received and reviewed, Opportunities, Inc. will reach out to schedule an intake meeting with the individual and their caregiver(s), CCS, and/or teacher(s) at a location of the person’s choosing.